department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 You may be able to get disability benefits if the below descriptions are true for you.

 **This must be true:**
- - You have an illness believed to be caused by Agent Orange
+ - You have an illness believed to be caused by Agent Orange (called a presumptive disease)

 **And at least one of these must also be true.
 Your military record must show that between January 9, 1962, and May 7, 1975, you:**
 - Were aboard a U.S. military vessel that operated in the inland waterways of Vietnam, **or**